VennelaY/CS337-PROJECT/README.md

   - genome-tags.csv   : conatins tags assocaiated with an tag_id
   - genome-scores.csv : contains relevance of each mvoei with a tag( each line - movie_id,tag_id,score)

-movie-recommender-systems.ipynb : contains our whole code
+movie-recommender-systems.ipynb : contains all the models we have implemented

-Instructions to run:
+### Instructions to run:

-  Download this and rename it to data2 and place it in the same folder as of movie-recommender-systems.ipynb and just run ipynb file.
+  Download this and rename it to data2

+  Place it in the same folder as of movie-recommender-systems.ipynb and just run ipynb file.